Flip through the images to see more photos

 This pocket sized cutie is full of sass and spunk!
 She loves to play with toys and cuddle up close to you on the couch.
 Colbi loves to wrestle and rough house with her dog friends too.
 Think Colbi might be your new best friend?

 Lollipop is a young boy with a big sweet tooth for fun.
 He’s the kid in the class that wants a Jolly Rancher for all his right answers!
 Talk about a sugar rush, this guy will always keep you going.
 Are you a sucker for this goofball?

 Self proclaimed queen of the farm Miss Lottie Dottie is at your service!
 Dottie’s hobbies include sitting on her throne, sipping tea and taking a dip in the pool.
-This queen bee wants to be the only canine royalty in her castle, but thinks other four (and two) legged critters are pretty neat!
+This queen bee wants to be the only canine royalty in her castle, but thinks 2 legged human kids are pretty neat!

 Animal Farm Foundation Adoption Process